On the cosmology dependence of the cluster weak-lensing mass bias: Introduction

 In this context, the main limitation in current cluster cosmology lies in calibrating cluster masses, which underpins the accuracy of any cosmological inference.
 Direct mass measurements of clusters using gravitational lensing within a survey context are typically imprecise, and therefore individual cluster masses are typically inferred through secondary quantities that serve as mass proxies.
 Reliable mass calibration requires robust links between these observable cluster properties -- such as optical richness, X-ray luminosity, or the thermal Sunyaev--Zeldovich effect -- and the underlying halo mass, making it a critical step in extracting cosmological information from cluster surveys \citep[e.g.,][]{Kravtsov:2012zs, Pratt:2019cnf}.
 Weak gravitational lensing has emerged as the most promising tool for this task.
 By measuring the coherent distortions imprinted on background galaxies by foreground clusters, weak lensing offers a way to estimate cluster masses that does not rely on assumptions about the dynamical or thermal state of the cluster \citep[e.g.,][]{Bartelmann:1999yn, Hoekstra:2013via}.
 As a result, lensing-based measurements are widely used to calibrate the mass--observable relations employed in the X-ray \citep{Applegate:2012kr, vonderlinden14WtG, Simet17ReflexBCS, grandis24, Chiu:2025cjh}, the thermal Sunyaev--Zeldovich effect \citep{vonderlinden14Planck, schrabback18, dietrich19, Nagarajan:2018ajl, Miyatake:2018lpb, zohren22, bocquet24a, shin25}, and the optically \citep{SDSS:2007xgc, DES:2016opl, Simet17SDSS, Bellagamba:2018gec,DES:2018kma, Lesci:2025bqt} selected cluster samples.

 Nonetheless, weak-lensing mass estimates are not immune to systematic effects.
-Imperfect shape measurements, intrinsic alignments in populations of background galaxies, shear calibration uncertainties, photometric redshift errors, contamination by cluster members, miscentering of the cluster position, triaxiality, and projections of large-scale structure all leave imprints on the measured shear signal.
-Besides amplifying the scatter of weak-lensing mass estimates around the true halo mass, these effects can lead to systematic offsets in the inferred lensing mass, introducing what is commonly referred to as the \textit{cluster weak-lensing mass bias}.
+Imperfect shape measurements, intrinsic alignments in populations of background galaxies, shear calibration uncertainties, photometric redshift errors, contamination by cluster members, miscentering of the cluster position, halo triaxiality and its coupling with halo orientation along the line of sight, and projections of large-scale structure all leave imprints on the measured shear signal.
+Besides amplifying the scatter of weak-lensing mass estimates around the true halo mass, these effects can lead to systematic offsets in the inferred lensing mass, introducing what is commonly referred to as the ``cluster weak-lensing mass bias''.

 Weak-lensing masses are generally found to be modestly biased.
 Studies based on numerical simulations indicate that weak-lensing masses inferred by fitting spherically symmetric Navarro--Frenk--White \citep[NFW,][]{Navarro:1995iw} profiles to reduced tangential shear are typically underestimated by about 5--10\% \citep{Becker:2010xj}.
 This level of bias has been consistently confirmed by subsequent numerical analyses, which attribute it to departures from spherical symmetry, triaxiality, and line-of-sight structure \citep[e.g.,][]{Oguri:2011vj,Bahe:2011cb,Euclid:2023Giocoli}.
 However, in non-standard selection regimes the bias can increase significantly: for instance, for clusters identified as peaks in weak-lensing mass maps -- namely shear-selected systems -- the inferred masses are found to be biased high by $\sim 55\%$ on average, due to noise and projection effects that preferentially up-scatter lower-mass halos \citep{Chen:2019cjt}.